By: Graeme Scott, VP of Advanced Networking and Mobility + Jason Kaufman, Principal

 Layer 2: Voice (UCaaS)

-When voice and connectivity live under separate vendors, you get what Jason and I call the “finger-pointing carousel.”
-The voice company blames the network.
+When voice and network connectivity live under separate vendors, you get what Jason and I call the “finger-pointing carousel.”
+The voice company blames the network infrastructure.
 The network blames the ISP.
 The ISP blames the voice company.
 And your customer is stuck playing traffic cop while the phones don’t work.

 Bundling voice and connectivity into a single solution collapses that chaos.
 The customer has one call to make to the advisor who assembles the solution.
 Whether those services come from one supplier or more, the customer experience becomes simpler and faster to support.
 Selling as a package makes this decision faster and easier for the customer.